-The 700,000 to one million visitors a year who come to explore the Anza-Borrego Desert State Park from all around the globe now drive our local economy.
+The 700,000 to 1,000,000 annual visitors who come to explore the Anza-Borrego Desert State Park from all around the globe now drive our local economy.
 They frequent local shops and restaurants and support nine lodging venues with a variety of accommodations, from the new ultra-luxury Borrego Ranch Resort and Spa to budget-friendly motels.
 Others: